 Why “Not Started”?

-- The United Nation’s Declaration on the Rights of Indigenous Peoples designated by the Truth and Reconciliation Commission via Call to Action # 43 as the framework for reconciliation.
+The official government response ignores the central tenets of this Call to Action: a Royal Proclamation of Reconciliation, the Royal Proclamation of 1763, the Treaty of Niagara of 1764 and the United Nation’s Declaration on the Rights of Indigenous Peoples designated by the Truth and Reconciliation Commission via Call to Action # 43 as the framework for reconciliation.

 - Treaty relationships are addressed through “Principles Respecting the Government of Canada’s Relationship with Indigenous Peoples but no indication of how or any discussion of integration with the National Action Plan